mkaminaga/cwconv/README.md

   ![Demo](doc/cwconv.gif "Demo")

 ## Features
-  * vim script: vimplugin/cwconv.vim plays text on clipboard (Currently cigwin only)
+  * Use cwconv on vim: vimplugin/cwconv.vim enables you to use cwconv from vim, text on on clipboard is passed set to args (Only avairable on cigwin)

 ## Requirement
-  Windows OS.<br>
+  * Windows OS<br>
-  Windows SDK.<br>
+  * Windows SDK<br>
-  DirectSound.<br>
+  * DirectSound<br>

 ## Install
-  You can get binary from release page (current latest version is 1.0.0).<br>
+  You can get binary from release page (latest version is 1.0.0).<br>
-  If you build latest code form source code, follow the processes below:<br>
+  If you build from source code, follow the processes below:<br>
   1. Setup build environment<br>
   You have to setup environment for command line build.<br>